-Corpus Christi Day, also known as Fronleichnam in Germany, is mostly celebrated by Roman Catholics in honor of the Eucharist, which is the Holy Communion and last supper Jesus had with his disciples.
+Corpus Christi Day is mostly celebrated by Roman Catholics in Germany in honour of the Eucharist, which is the Holy Communion and last supper Jesus had with his disciples.

-Fronleichnam means Body of the Lord in old German and is celebrated on the Thursday that is 60 days after Easter Sunday and 10 days after Pentecost.
+Corpus Christi Day is also known as Fronleichnam in Germany.
+Fronleichnam means Body of the Lord in old German.
+It is celebrated on the Thursday that is 60 days after Easter Sunday and 10 days after Pentecost.

 Corpus Christi was not always observed with a feast.
 In the early 13th century, a nun by the name of Juliana of Liege said that she was having visions of Christ.
 Her visions claimed that God told her that there should be a feast to celebrate the Holy Communion.
 During this time period, bishops could order special suppers as they wished, so in 1246, the Bishop of Liege did just that.
 In 1264, Pope Urban IV made this feast mandatory for Catholics to remember Jesus’s last supper.